nick-newman/SAV3/README.md

-Currently has visualizations for bubble sort, selection sort, and insertion sort.
+Currently has visualizations for bubble sort, selection sort, insertion sort, and bogo sort.